koopdi/window-trees/readme.md

 # Demo
 - Click "Add" in the toolbar of the SGL window that appears
->A tree of windows will be built incrementally, adding one each time you click the button!
+- A tree of windows will be built incrementally, adding one each time you click the button!

+> Reach out via the group discord channel if there are build issues!